Kgo890/Housing-Prices-Competition/README.md

 Context(why):
-- Took on a Kaggle challenge where we used a preset database and test out machine learning basics
+- 1Took on a Kaggle challenge where we used a preset database and test out machine learning basics

 Problem(question):
 - You are looking at houses in the town of Ames, Iowa.
 You as a homeowner want to find the best valued property